 OnePlus on a roll, premium products fly off shelves

-For Amazon, smartphones were the second largest category that attracted new customers with premium brands OnePlus, Samsung and Apple registering record sales worth `750 crore in 36 hours flat.
+For Amazon, smartphones were the second largest category that attracted new customers with premium brands OnePlus, Samsung and Apple registering record sales worth Rs 750 crore in 36 hours flat.

 NEW DELHI: the onset of festive season seems to have brought cheer to India’s smartphone market, aided by mega discounts sale offer by Amazon and Flipkart.
 Both the e-commerce giants have reported a sharp spike in smartphone sales after Flipkart’s The Big Billion Days and Amazon’s Great Indian Festival sales kicked off on Saturday.